 Compassionate, evidence-based treatment providers are the best choice for teens struggling with drug use.
 Treatment programs for teenagers typically include a mix of individual therapy, group therapy, and family therapy.
 These programs aim to address the underlying issues that may have led to drug use while providing tools and coping mechanisms for a sober lifestyle.

-Treatment providers also work closely with parents and caregivers to educate them on how to support their teen’s recovery journey effectively.
+At Family First, we also work closely with parents and caregivers to educate them on how to support their teen’s recovery journey effectively.
 Family involvement in treatment is crucial for sustainable recovery and to create a healthy family dynamic.

 Call Family First to Get Help for Your Teen Now